chill117/lnurl-node/README.md

 ![Build Status](https://github.com/chill117/lnurl-node/actions/workflows/ci.yml/badge.svg)

 Node.js implementation of [lnurl](https://github.com/fiatjaf/lnurl-rfc).
 The purpose of this project is to provide an easy and flexible lnurl server that you can run as a stand-alone process (via CLI) or integrated with your own custom node.js application (via API).

 Optionally, your lnurl server can authorize other applications (offline or otherwise).
-Possible use-cases include offline Lightning Network ATMs (e.g [Bleskomat](https://www.bleskomat.com/)), static QR codes for receiving donations online or offline, authentication mechanism for web sites or web services (login / registration / 2FA).
+Possible use-cases include offline Lightning Network ATMs (e.g. [Bleskomat](https://www.bleskomat.com/)), static QR codes for receiving donations, authentication mechanism for web sites or web services (login / registration / 2FA).

+This project attempts to maintain backwards compatibility for any features, methods, options, hooks, and events which are documented here.

 * [Specification Support](#specification-support)
 * [Installation](#installation)